Error-tolerant quantum convolutional neural networks for symmetry-protected topological phases: Sample complexity

 We now compare QCNNs to the direct measurement of the input state.
 We focus on sample complexity which quantifies the number of projective measurements required to identify to which quantum phase the input state belongs.
 In the absence of noise, QCNNs substantially reduce sample complexity compared to the direct measurement of SOPs \cite{cong2019}.
 In the presence of symmetry-breaking noise, SOPs vanish and thus they cannot detect the SPT phase.
-Instead, we could sample the observable, that is measured by a QCNN, which is different from any single SOP and robust against symmetry-breaking noise, directly from the input state without using any quantum circuit.
-In this section, we discuss this observable for the QCNN detecting the `$ZXZ$' phase and the cost of directly sampling it from the input state in comparison to sampling the QCNN output.
+Instead, we focus on the observable measured by QCNNs.
+This observable is different from any single SOP and it is robust against symmetry-breaking noise.
+In this section, we discuss this observable for the QCNN that detects the `$ZXZ$' phase and compare the cost of directly sampling it from the input state to sampling the QCNN output.

 To determine the observable measured by the QCNN with alternating X- and Z-error correcting layers, we represent the QCNN circuit as a unitary $U_{\rm QCNN}$, see Appendix~\ref{app:msop} for details.
 The measurement of the Pauli $X_{\frac{N+1}{2}} $ operator at the end of the QCNN circuit corresponds to the measurement of a multiscale SOP